typhoon-hil/allure-docx/README.md

 https://github.com/preshing/cairo-windows/releases

 ### Downloading and using the binaries directly
 We publish windows standalone executable files.
-With them you can use it without having to install anything else (no python, etc..).
+With them you can use it without having to install anything else other than the cairo dlls, meaning no installing python, etc.

 You can download them at: https://github.com/typhoon-hil/allure-docx/releases